Mahmoud-Mansour936/DevOps/Ubuntu/09-Network/CMDs.md

 cd /.ssh
 touch authorized_keys
 chmod 600 authorized_keys
+# this file will be in target machine
 ```

 ### Step 3

-we take this public key and copy it in **/.ssh/authorized_keys** file to save it in machine
+we take this public key and copy it in **~/.ssh/authorized_keys** file to save it in machine
 we want to connect to

 ### Step 4: connect to the machine